 By Delia DeRiggi-Whitton

-Delia DeRiggi-Whitton, of Glen Cove, represents Nassau County’s 11th Legislative District.
+Delia DeRiggi-Whitton, of Glen Cove, is the Legislature’s Minority Leader-elect and represents Nassau County’s 11th Legislative District.